 • Tailor your approach to your baby’s temperament

 • Uncover the hidden costs of sleep training and “cry it out” techniques

 • Handle concerns from family, friends, and physicians

 • Enjoy stories and tips from mothers who are just like you

 • Make the soundest sleep decisions for your family and the welfare of you and your baby.

 Here are Sara’s thoughts on the book:

-“As a midwife, Osteopath and Lactation consultant I am always impressed to read books that are affiliated by La Leche League.
-This is a no nonsense, evidence based practical book that provides reassurance to parents wanting to bed share in a safe and healthy environment.
+“As a midwife, Osteopath and Lactation consultant I am always impressed to read books that are affiliated with La Leche League.
+This is a no-nonsense, evidence-based practical book that provides reassurance to parents wanting to bed share in a safe and healthy environment.
 I would not hesitate to recommend this book.
 Easy to read any time of the day and night, you will not be disappointed.
 Staying attached and attuned to your baby is the underlying philosophy of a successful breastfeeding journey.”

 If you would like any advice about breastfeeding or are having problems settling your baby, we offer a range of services to help new mums and babies.
 To find out more, give us a call on 0800 0724 012 or email us